cdsittampalam/documentation/docs/Deposit & Withdraw.md

 The transaction for the fund appears in the Ledger.
 However, the ledger also includes transactions for all other funds

-You can view the transaction progress in the Ledger view by clicking
+You can view the transaction progress in the Ledger view by clicking the ledger icon

 ![Ledger](/doc-images/ledger.png)